Taake: Controversies

-Hoest served prison sentences for assault in 2006 and 2007, when he was aged 28–29.
-In March 2007, during a concert at Essen in Germany, Hoest appeared on stage in corpse paint with a swastika painted on his chest, above an inverted cross.
-In Germany, the use of the swastika is forbidden by law, and the remainder of Taake's German concerts were cancelled.
-Shortly after, Hoest stated:
+Hoest served prison sentences for assault in 2006 and 2007.
+In March 2007, Hoest appeared on stage in Essen in Germany with a swastika painted on his chest, above an inverted cross.
+This sparked controversy, and the rest of Taake's German concerts were cancelled.
+Hoest stated:

 Taake is not a political Nazi band [...] everyone should know by now that our whole concept is built upon provocation and anything evil [...] we truly apologize to all of our collaborators who might get problems because of the Essen swastika scandal (except for the untermensch owner of that club; you can go suck a Muslim!)

-Hoest explained that he "was taking the piss" and had used the swastika only "as another symbol for evil", saying "the pentagram and inverted cross don't invoke reactions anymore".
-He later said "It was all about doing something extreme for the sake of it, which certainly backfired".
+Hoest explained that he "was taking the piss" and had used the swastika "as another symbol for evil", saying "the pentagram and inverted cross don't invoke reactions anymore".
+He said "It was all about doing something extreme for the sake of it, which certainly backfired", and also called it a spontaneous joke done in the spirit of punk.
 Music writer Stuart Wain likened Hoest's stunt to how the Sex Pistols and Siouxsie Sioux wore swastikas for shock value.
 In January 2008, Hoest wrote:

-I do realize that it is rather unforgivable to display a swastika in Germany, yes.
+It is rather unforgivable to display a swastika in Germany, yes.
 On the other hand I strongly feel that Black Metal bands should allow themselves to use any kind of destructive/negative symbolism, as the basis of this expression is above all: Evil!
 Black Metal is still not, and should never become, harmless like all other styles of housebroke metal.
-Frankly, I find it preposterous that we get away with lyrics about murder, torture, rape, necrophilia and suicide, but get boycotted for wearing a symbol (which, by the way, has nothing to do with the band’s concept) on one single occasion.
+Frankly, I find it preposterous that we get away with lyrics about murder, torture, rape, necrophilia and suicide, but get boycotted for wearing a symbol (which, by the way, has nothing to do with the band's concept) on one single occasion.
 A part of our mission is to invoke negative feelings, so I found it quite appropriate to remind our German audience of their biggest shame.